 Wildlife Management Areas also allow taking of fruit and mushrooms for personal use.
 I have done so on many occasions.
 With well over 1,000 WMAs in our state, there are many opportunities to choose from, usually within a modest drive.

 Scientific and Natural Areas: forget it.
-Few activities are allowed on SNAs, other than simply observing nature.
-There is only a blanket rule that starts “It is unlawful for any person to destroy, injure, damage, molest, or remove any natural resources within scientific and natural areas…” Look instead to Wildlife Management Areas or State forests.
+Not many activities are allowed on SNAs, other than simply observing nature.
+There is only a blanket rule that starts “It is unlawful for any person to destroy, injure, damage, molest, or remove any natural resources within scientific and natural areas…” A select few sites have opened up to foraging in recent years, but they are few.
+Look instead to Wildlife Management Areas or State forests.
 Rarely is there an SNA without a WMA or State forest within reasonable proximity.

 Rules for federal lands are much more difficult to find.
 In most cases, it would be wise to contact local offices for specific information.